Win Your Place In the Course - Public Health Specialist Assessment

 PHNRO Online Application

 Applications for the programme open in November.
 The NHS form asks for your qualifications, experience, and evidence of how you fit the criteria in the person specification for the programme.
-You should be familiar with relevant concepts and issues and the policy arena.
+You should be familiar with relevant concepts and issues in health protection and the policy arena.

 Questions on the application may include: